sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 That trade-off is easy to ignore because the cost is hidden inside serialization.
 You do not see it in the schema.
 You just write `int64`, generate code, and move on with your life.

-In these Go benchmarks, fixed-size integers were consistently faster for both marshaling and unmarshaling.
-The gap was small for tiny positive values, large for large values, and enormous for negative values encoded as plain `int64`.
+In the standard Go protobuf and vtprotobuf paths, fixed-size integers were faster across these benchmark cases.
+The main exception was `hyperpb.Shared` on small positive varints, where the much smaller payload parsed fastest.
+The gap was small for tiny positive values in the standard runtime, large for large values, and enormous for negative values encoded as plain `int64`.

 The lesson is not that every protobuf integer should become fixed-width.
 The lesson is that integer encoding deserves a place in the performance conversation.

 If a protobuf field is cold, use the boring default and move on.

-If a protobuf field is hot, repeated, and CPU-bound, `fixed64` and `sfixed64` are not obscure schema trivia.
-They are a real optimization lever.
+If a protobuf field is hot, repeated, CPU-bound, and you are designing the schema up front, `fixed64` and `sfixed64` are not obscure schema trivia.
+They are a real optimization lever when the wire-size trade-off is acceptable.

 Varints save bytes.
-Fixed integers save CPU.
+Fixed integers save CPU by avoiding variable-length integer work.